jessepav/lacygoill-wiki-backup/vim/mapping.md

 # Arguments
 ## Which mappings should *never* be defined with `<silent>`?

-Any mapping in command-line mode.

-First, it doesn't make sense.
-`<silent>` is  useful to prevent  Vim from printing an  Ex command which  is run after entering the command-line from the rhs of the mapping:

-        v------v
-    nno <silent> cd :call Func()<cr>
-    fu Func()
-        " ...
-    endfu

-This is  useless for a  command-line mode mapping,  because you can't  enter the command-line from it; you're *already* on the command-line.

-Second, it prevents the command-line from being redrawn:
+Any mapping  in command-line  mode, because  it prevents  the latter  from being redrawn, which can give a confusing experience.

-    $ vim -Nu NONE +'cno <silent> <c-z> <c-b>'
+    $ vim -Nu NONE +'cnoremap <silent> <C-Z> <C-B>'
     " enter the command-line
     " insert some text

+    " press `C-z` to jump to the start of the command-line:
+    " Expected: the cursor jumps to the start of the line " Actual: the cursor does not jump

+The issue is not the cursor coordinates, but its graphical representation.
-    " press `C-z` to jump to the start of the command-line: the cursor seems to have stayed where it was " press `Right`: the cursor is now on the second character of the line (which means that it was previously – and correctly – at the start)
+This is confirmed by the fact that if you press `Right`, the cursor jumps to the second  character of  the  line, which  means  that it  was  previously –  and correctly – at the start.

+---

+The only case where `<silent>` might be useful for a command-line mapping, is if it presses `<C-R>=` or `<C-\>e`; the latter might cause some flickering (it does on my machine at the moment, but only in the GUI).
+However, because  of the previous issue,  the mapping should not  be expected to move the cursor.

 ## Should I use `<silent>` with `<expr>`?